meshtag/GraphMLIR/README.md

     -DLLVM_ENABLE_ASSERTIONS=ON \
     -DCMAKE_BUILD_TYPE=RELEASE \
     -DGraphMLIR_BENCHMARK=ON \
-    -DLEMON_DIR=/PATH/TO/LEMON/SOURCE/CODE
+    -DLEMON_DIR=/home/tushar/Downloads/lemon
 ninja graph-processing-benchmark
 cd bin && ./graph-processing-benchmark
 ```

-*Note* : Rename the `lemon.1.x.x` folder to `lemon`.
+_Note_ : Rename the `lemon.1.x.x` folder to `lemon`.
 For benchmarking install `BOOST` library in system.

 ## Instructions for generating docs

 ```
 Use doxywizard for generating docs automatically from relevant source directories.
 ```

 #### After this go to docs and open index.html in the html subdirectory with your prefered browser.